Professor Robert T. Sherwin

 Prior to joining the Texas Tech faculty in 2008, Professor Sherwin served as a Visiting Associate Professor of Law and the Director of Advocacy Programs at Texas Wesleyan University School of Law in Fort Worth, Texas.
 While there, he taught Federal Civil Procedure and First Amendment Law and helped build the law school's advocacy program from the ground up into a national powerhouse, winning three national championships, one international championship, and five regional and state championships in moot court.
 Professor Sherwin also served as an adjunct professor at Texas Christian University's Schieffer School of Journalism, where he taught Mass Communication Law and Ethics.

-In just four years since returning to his law school alma matter, Professor Sherwin has overseen an advocacy program that has claimed 30 state, regional, national, and international advocacy championships (along with 23 Best Brief and Best Advocate awards), including back-to-back championships at the National Moot Court Competition, which marks just the second time in that tournament's 62-year history a school has repeated as champion.
+Since returning to his law school alma matter, Professor Sherwin has overseen an advocacy program that has claimed 42 state, regional, national, and international advocacy championships (along with 29 Best Brief and Best Advocate awards) in the past five years.
+From 2011 to 2013, he coached the law school’s moot court teams to three national championships at both of the nation’s two major moot court tournaments—the 190-team National Moot Court Competition and 225-team ABA National Appellate Advocacy Competition.
 Tech Law's moot court successes consistently place it among the top five programs in the nation by multiple national ranking sites.

 From 2001 through 2007, Professor Sherwin practiced law at the Fort Worth firm of Brackett & Ellis, P.C.
 He maintained a diverse litigation and appellate practice, representing clients in copyright and trademark disputes, complex business litigation, and antitrust matters.
 He was named a "Rising Star" by Texas Monthly magazine in 2007 and 2008 and a "Top Attorney" by Fort Worth, Texas magazine in 2006 and 2007.
 He also served as a director and treasurer of the Fort Worth-Tarrant County Young Lawyers Association.